vitoratair/bold/README.md

 ## UI instalation

-- The UI was made on Angular, but the project was already compiled on /dist and is being serve by ngnix on the 8080 port.
+- The UI was made on Angular, but the project was already compiled on /dist and is being serve by nginx on the 8080 port.
 - Go to /{root_project}/angular
 - Initialize docker images running the command
 - ```docker-compose up --build```